UCLALibrary/californica/README.md

 1. Setup your database.
    We use PostgreSQL.
 To support the test and development environments, you'll need have Postgres installed and running.
-In your `psql` console do `create role tenejo with createdb login;`.
+In your `psql` console do `create role californica with createdb login;`.
 Then do `bundle exec rake db:setup` to setup the create the database and schema.
 1. Start redis
    `redis-server &`